Attorney Lauren A. Nehra Elected Secretary – Treasurer of Chester County Bar Association’s Young Lawyers’ Division

 Rafferty also lived in Ecuador for 10 months on a Fulbright Fellowship, where he conducted field research on the scope of human trafficking.
 When he returned to the U.S., he fought for immigration benefits for victims of human trafficking.
 He also initiated civil suits under federal and state law to recover unpaid wages for victims of trafficking.

-Gawthrop Greenwood has been a supporter of VEP for more than 15 years, with attorneys volunteering their time and expertise as VEP board members and board chair.
+Gawthrop Greenwood has been a supporter of VEP for more than 15 years, with attorneys volunteering their time as VEP board members and board chair.
 The firm is also a proud supporter of VEP’s annual Celebratory Fundraising Dinner.
 With a theme of “Building the Chester County Community,” this year’s event celebrated 31 years of defining achievements by VEP students, tutors, volunteers and community partners.
-To learn more about becoming an English tutor with VEP or to support their educational services, click here.